camall3n/grl/README.md

-  -h, --help            show this help message and exit --spec SPEC           name of POMDP spec; evals Pi_phi policies by default --method METHOD       "a"-analytical, "s"-sampling, "b"-both --no_gamma            do not discount the occupancy expectation in policy
+  -h, --help            show this help message and exit --spec SPEC           name of POMDP spec; evals Pi_phi policies by default --method METHOD       "a"-analytical, "s"-sampling, "b"-both --n_random_policies N_RANDOM_POLICIES
-                        eval
-  --n_random_policies N_RANDOM_POLICIES
                         number of random policies to eval; if set (>0), overrides Pi_phi